-- (i) if such payment is of the entire outstanding principal amount of the Loan, Prophecy Coal shall pay to Waterton an amount in cash equal to the quotient of the entire amount outstanding under the Loan and the applicable Discount Metric (as set out below); and - if such payment is a partial payment of the outstanding amount of the Loan, Prophecy Coal shall pay Waterton an amount in cash equal to the quotient of the partial payment amount and the applicable Discount Metric; - (iii) where "Discount Metric" means (i) 1.00 from the date of the Amendment up to and including August 16, 2013;(ii) 0.98 from August 17, 2013 up to and including August 31, 2013; (iii) 0.96 for the calendar month of September, 2013; and (iv) 0.94 for the calendar month of October, 2013. - The Company granted 500,000 stock options exercisable into common shares at a price of \$0.13 per share, for a period of five years to the Company's CFO. - Subsequent to June 30, 2013, 951,300 of Prophecy Platinum's reserved held in-trust shares were released back to the Company due to 9,230,749 Prophecy Coal warrants expiring and 808,514 Prophecy Coal options being cancelled or forfeited.
-As of August 6, 2013 the Company now owned 29.38% of Prophecy Platinum.
+- (i) if such payment is of the entire outstanding principal amount of the Loan, Prophecy Coal shall pay to Waterton an amount in cash equal to the quotient of the entire amount outstanding under the Loan and the applicable Discount Metric (as set out below); and - (ii) if such payment is a partial payment of the outstanding amount of the Loan, Prophecy Coal shall pay Waterton an amount in cash equal to the quotient of the partial payment amount and the applicable Discount Metric; - (iii) where "Discount Metric" means (i) 1.00 from the date of the Amendment up to and including August 16, 2013;(ii) 0.98 from August 17, 2013 up to and including August 31, 2013; (iii) 0.96 for the calendar month of September, 2013; and (iv) 0.94 for the calendar month of October, 2013. - In July 2013, the Company granted 500,000 stock options exercisable into common shares at a price of \$0.13 per share, for a period of five years to the Company's CFO. - In July 2013, 951,300 of Prophecy Platinum's reserved held in-trust shares were released back to the Company due to 9,230,749 Prophecy Coal warrants expiring and 808,514 Prophecy Coal options being cancelled or forfeited.
+The Company sold 125,500 Prophecy Platinum shares for net proceeds of \$75,750. - In August 2013, the Company granted 4,000,000 stock options exercisable into common shares at a price of \$0.125 per share, for a period of five years to the Company employees, directors, officers, and consultants. - In August 2013, the Company has entered into binding coal sales contracts with a number of buyers which will involve the sale of over 30,000 tonnes of coal per month from the Company's Ulaan Ovoo mine. - In August 2013, the Company signed multiple coal offtake agreements with a number of buyers which will involve the sale of over 30,000 tonnes of coal per month from the Company's Ulaan Ovoo mine. - In September 2013, the Company appointed Ms. Patricia Purdy as Corporate Secretary and Ms. Irina Plavutska as Chief Financial Officer.
+On August 30, 2013, Mr. Jeffrey Mason resigned as Chief Financial Officer.